 Sometimes it made him miss Padmé even more, but at least she turned out not to be absolutely the only one who treated him normally.
 Ellé started to too, and she was eventually followed by another Initiate his own age: Tru Veld.

-Anakin had known Tru, of course, and even before the attack, they’d sometimes shared study materials or practiced katas together.
-So it wasn’t that much of a surprise, or any new thing at all, when about a week after Padmé’s departure, when Ellé ended up paired off with Donnie Briggs during one of the sparring sessions they’d started having the last two months, Tru stepped in front of him and asked, “Want to face off for this one?”
+Anakin had known Tru, of course, and even before the attack, they'd sometimes shared study materials or practiced katas together.
+So it wasn't that much of a surprise, or any new thing at all, when about a week after Padmé’s departure, when Ellé ended up paired off with Donnie Briggs during one of the sparring sessions they'd started having, Tru stepped in front of him and asked, "Want to face off for this one?"

-He wasn’t the easiest opponent to deal with.
-Although his species didn’t look that different from humans, expect in skin color, he could do things with him arms and legs that made Anakin’s joints hurt to try.
-And for this session Master Yoda, though he wasn’t allowing them to do aerials, he was allowing them to move about, enough so that Tru kept bending around and attacking Anakin from unexpected angles.
+He wasn't the easiest of opponents.
+Although his species didn't look that different from humans, expect in skin color, he could do things with him arms and legs that made Anakin's joints hurt to try.
+Master Yoda wasn't allowing them to do aerials for this session, but he was allowing them to move about, and Tru kept bending around and attacking Anakin from unexpected angles.
 Two minutes in and Anakin was dizzy, frustrated, and all too aware that if was an actual fight he probably would be in about twenty pieces by now.
-It was especially hard when he hadn’t lost that many fights since they’d started.
+It was especially hard when he hadn't lost that many fights since they'd started.

 And yet when Master Yoda called a stop, Tru stepped back and exclaimed, "Wow!
 You’re the hardest opponent I've had yet!"